 | Port Fees | $150 – $250 |

-A 40ft container is suitable for larger shipments and offers more space and capacity compared to a 20ft container.
-The average shipping cost for a 40ft container from China to Germany in 2025 ranges from $2,800 to $4,500, depending on the factors mentioned above.
+A 40ft container is suitable for larger shipments and offers more space and capacity (approx. 65-68 cbm) compared to a 20ft container.
+The average shipping cost for a 40ft container from China to Germany in 2026 ranges from $2,150 to $3,650, offering better economies of scale for bulkier cargo.

 | Cost Component | Average Cost (USD) |